-The following degree trends data provide analysis of bachelor's degrees in information systems in Maryland.
-It does not include analysis of business programs with concentrations, tracks, specializations, or minors in information systems because MHEC does not track enrollment or degree data at those levels.
+The following degree trends data provide analysis of bachelor's degrees in finance in Maryland.
+It does not include analysis of business programs with concentrations, tracks, specializations, or minors in finance because MHEC does not track enrollment or degree data at those levels.